spreedly/kaffe/README.md

       end
       ```

+  2. If using crc32cer version > 1.0, install cmake.

-  2. Configure a Kaffe Consumer and/or Producer
+  3. Configure a Kaffe Consumer and/or Producer

 ## Kaffe Consumer Usage